msallin/SQLiteCodeFirst/README.md

 - Unique constraint (Decorate columns with the `UniqueAttribute`, which is part of this library)
 - Collate constraint (Decorate columns with the `CollateAttribute`, which is part of this library.
 Use `CollationFunction.Custom` to specify a own collation function.)
 - SQL default value (Decorate columns with the `SqlDefaultValueAttribute`, which is part of this library)

-## Migrations and Sqlite
-Pay attention when running Migrations routines because Sqlite does not support some SQL commands suggested by the Entity Framework.
-For example, to rename a column will be suggested to run `Rename("dbo.table_name", "old_column_name", "new_column_name")`.
-However Sqlite does not support column rename command!

 ## Install
 Either get the assembly from the latest [GitHub Release Page](https://github.com/msallin/SQLiteCodeFirst/releases) or install the NuGet-Package [SQLite.CodeFirst](https://www.nuget.org/packages/SQLite.CodeFirst/) (`PM> Install-Package SQLite.CodeFirst`).